sotmasman/Silicon-microprobes/README.md

 ***Silicon microprobe design files***

+1.

+2. Reticle layout.dwg        AutoCAD DWG file of the reticle.
+Units are in microns.

+3. Reticle layout GDS format.gds      GDS file of the reticle.
+Used for submitting order to MEMS foundry..

+4.

 *************************************

 ***PCB design files***

-PCB designs.dwg              AutoCAD DWG file containing the standard 64, 128, and 256 ch PCB designs.
+1. PCB designs.dwg             AutoCAD DWG file containing the standard 64, 128, and 256 ch PCB designs.
+Units are in microns.

-Gerber 64ch PCB.zip         Gerber files for a panel of 64 ch PCBs.
-Useful for ordering PCBs.
+2. Gerber 64ch PCB.zip         Gerber files for a panel of 64 ch PCBs.
+Used for submitting PCB order to manufacturer.

-Gerber 128ch PCB.zip         Gerber files for a panel of 128 ch PCBs.
-Useful for ordering PCBs.
+3. Gerber 128ch PCB.zip         Gerber files for a panel of 128 ch PCBs.
+Used for submitting PCB order to manufacturer.

-Gerber 256ch PCB.zip         Gerber files for a panel primarily containing 256 ch PCBs.
-Useful for ordering PCBs.
+4. Gerber 256ch PCB.zip         Gerber files for a panel primarily containing 256 ch PCBs.
+Used for submitting PCB order to manufacturer.

 **********************